Art and Design

 Art at Ship

 All of our faculty have received national recognition for their studio art.
-Professors have Master of Fine Art degrees, the terminal studio art degree, or a PhD in art history or art education.
+Professors have Master of Fine Art degrees (MFA), the terminal studio art degree, or a PhD in art history or art education.

 Our graphic design program is fitted with labs containing the latest technology.
-New courses in graphic design can enhance students’ employment potential.
+New courses in graphic & digital design can enhance students’ employment potential and provide a wide range of expanding opportunities.

 All art majors take several foundation courses to develop manual skills and to acquire conceptual knowledge about visual art: